Can ovarian cancer be prevented?

 Even if you don’t have an increased risk of ovarian cancer, some doctors recommend that the ovaries be removed with the uterus if a woman has already gone through menopause or is close to menopause.
-If you are older than 40 and you are going to have a hysterectomy, you should discuss having your ovaries removed with your doctor.
+If you are older than 40 and you are going to have a hysterectomy, you should discuss the potential risks and benefits of having your ovaries removed with your doctor.

-Prevention strategies for women with a family history of ovarian cancer, including cancer due to BRCA mutation
+Prevention strategies for women with a family history of ovarian cancer or BRCA mutation

-Before having genetic tests, you should discuss their benefits and potential drawbacks with the counselor.
+The counselor will also discuss the benefits and potential drawbacks of genetic testing with you.
 Genetic testing can help determine if you or members of your family carry certain gene mutations that cause a high risk of ovarian cancer.
 Still, the results are not always clear cut, and a genetic counselor can help you sort out what the results mean to you.

 For some women with a strong family history of ovarian cancer, knowing they do not have a mutation that increases their ovarian cancer risk can be a great relief for them and their children.
 Knowing that you do have such a mutation can be stressful, but many women find this information very helpful in making important decisions about certain prevention strategies for them and their children.
 More information about genetic testing can be found in our document, Genetic Testing: What You Need to Know.

 Sometimes a woman has this surgery to reduce her risk of ovarian cancer before cancer is even suspected.
-If the ovaries are removed to prevent ovarian cancer, the surgery is called "risk-reducing" or "prophylactic."
-Generally, salpingo-oophorectomy is recommended only for very high-risk patients after they have finished having children.
+If the ovaries are removed to prevent ovarian cancer, the surgery is called risk-reducing or prophylactic.
+Generally, salpingo-oophorectomy is recommended only for very high-risk women after they have finished having children.
 This operation lowers ovarian cancer risk a great deal but does not entirely eliminate it.
 That’s because some women who have a high risk of ovarian cancer already have a cancer at the time of surgery.
 These cancers can be so small that they are only found when the ovaries and fallopian tubes are looked at under the microscope (after they are removed).
-Also, women with BRCA1 or BRCA2 gene mutations have an increased risk of primary peritoneal carcinoma (PPC).
-Although the risk is low, this cancer can still develop after the ovaries are removed.
+Also, women with BRCA1 or BRCA2 gene mutations have an increased risk of primary peritoneal carcinoma.
+Although the risk is low, this cancer can still develop after the ovaries and fallopian tubes are removed.

 The risk of fallopian tube cancer is also increased in women with mutations in BRCA1 or BRCA2.
-In fact, sometimes early fallopian tube cancers are found unexpectedly when the fallopian tubes are removed as a part of a risk-reducing surgery.
+Sometimes early fallopian tube cancers are found unexpectedly when the fallopian tubes are removed as a part of a risk-reducing surgery.
+In fact, some cancers that were thought to be ovarian or primary peritoneal cancers may have actually started in the fallopian tubes.
 That is why experts recommend that women at high risk of ovarian cancer who are having their ovaries removed should have their fallopian tubes completely removed as well (salpingo-oophorectomy).